-The next analysis is carried out to determine students' moods through class classification.
-After conducting emotions sentiment analysis, the sentiment analysis widget is then connected to the tweet profiler widget so that the sentiment analysis results can be used to determine students' moods.
+The next analysis is carried out to determine students' moods through class emotions classification.
+After conducting sentiment analysis, the sentiment analysis widget is then connected to the tweet profiler widget so that the sentiment analysis results can be used to determine students' moods.
 The emotions used in the tweet profiler are Ekman's Basic Emotions classification.
-This simple model focuses on universal basic emotions, making it easy to analvze general emotions.
-The emotion categories are Joy, Sadness, Anger, Fear, analysis are as follows:
+This simple model focuses on universal basic emotions, making it easy to analyze general emotions.
+The emotion categories are Joy, Sadness, Anger, Fear, Disgust, and Surprise.
+The results of the emotion analysis are as follows: